 How do you do it?
 Simple.
 Once you’ve chosen your base image and made the necessary adjustments, hold the CMD/CTRL key and select all the other images you want matched (darker or lighter).
 Then go to Settings>Match Total Exposure and Lightroom handles the rest.
 That’s it.
 From within the Library Module you can access it via going to Photo>Develop Settings>Match Total Exposure.

 [Lightroom Tips: Lightroom Can Quickly Show You What Gear You Need & Don’t Need]

-If you really do and want to absorb lots of this kind of information, I highly suggest you take a look at the Lightroom Organization & Workflow or the Image Processing Mastery workshops and Premium SLRL Members get access to it all.
+If you really do and want to absorb lots of this kind of information, I highly suggest you take a look at our Lightroom Organization & Workflow workshops and Premium SLRL Members get access to it all (all new courses we release, along with more direct access to the SLRL Staff).
 They’ll get you up to speed, and fast, allowing you to get the most out of this program we spend so much time with.

 *This post was originally published in 2017.